 Those of us who can't make it to a three-month retreat can still reap the benefits of daily yoga and meditation.
 If you really want to focus on reducing stress, Reis recommends the following yoga postures.

 Crab Pulses with Hara Breath.
 Release tension by shouting it out!
-From a seated position place your hands behind you and your feet flat on the floor in front of you.
+From a seated position, place your hands behind you and your feet flat on the floor in front of you.
 Exhale "Ha" from your belly as you swiftly lift your hips into the air, as though you were tossing a ball from your belly high up into the sky.
 Make the "Ha" sound sharp like a karate-chop-kick sound.
 Inhale and lower buttocks almost to the ground, then repeat 5-10 times.

 According to Reis, the Leg Up the Wall yoga posture is one of the best poses for reducing stress because resting on the ground allows the ‘thinking mind’ to take a break.
 (Photo courtesy of Jennifer Reis)

 Legs Up The Wall.
-Lie on your bed using a pillow to cushion your hips and run your legs either straight up into the air like two candlesticks, or with your hips close to the wall, rest your heels against the wall.
+Lie on your bed or the ground using a pillow to cushion your hips and run your legs either straight up into the air like two candlesticks, or with your hips close to the wall, rest your heels against the wall.
 Place arms open out to the sides with palms upward facing to open the chest.

 Double Supine Pigeon.
 Lying on your back, cross your left thigh over the right thigh, gently squeezing your thighs together.
 Then wrap your arms around your knees and pull knees toward your chest to stretch the hip-buttock area.
 Rock gently side to side to explore sensation for a few breaths.
 Then do the other side.